arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

 import math
 import random
 ```

-Then, since we are expecting to generate circles (representing the fibres), we need to define pi.
-Also, the X,Y domain same as fibre diameters need to be entered.
-Finally, an iteraction bound is used to limit the calculation
+First of all, we need to define our X,Y domain and fibre diameter.
+Also, we need to define the pi value, as it will be used in the calculation.

 ```python
 pi = math.pi